Online content is the bridge between a business and a consumer.

 Ensure all the information is understandable and pertinent to the subject.

-Ebooks are a type of long-form content in the form of PDFs or other HTML formats that allows you to give information about a topic you’re knowledgeable on.
+Ebooks are a type of long-form content in the form of PDFs or other HTML formats that allow you to give information about a topic you’re knowledgeable on.

 This also helps establish authority.
 For best practices, the goal of an ebook is to provide solutions in order for it to be of value to your audience.